vgyani/credit_card_consumer_complaints/README.md

 The objective here is to see if you can implement the solution using basic data structure building blocks and software engineering best practices (by writing clean, modular, and well-tested code).

-## Tips on getting an interview
-As a data engineer, it’s important that you write clean, well-documented code that scales for a large amount of data.
-For this reason, it’s important to ensure that your solution works well for a large number of records, rather than just the above example.

-[Here](http://files.consumerfinance.gov/ccdb/complaints.csv.zip) you can find a zipped, modest-sized dataset to test your code (see [here](https://cfpb.github.io/api/ccdb/fields.html) for more information on the data dictionary).

-Note, we will use this data to test the full functionality of your code, along with other test cases.

-It's important to use software engineering best practices like unit tests, especially because data is not always clean and predictable.

-Before submitting your solution you should summarize your approach and run instructions (if any) in your README.

-You may write your solution in any mainstream programming language, such as C, C++, Go, Java, Python, Ruby, or Scala.
-Once completed, submit a link of your Github or Bitbucket repo with your source code.

-In addition to the source code, the top-most directory of your repo must include the input and output directories, and a shell script named run.sh that compiles and runs the program(s) that implement(s) the required features.

-See the figure below for the required structure of the top-most directory in your repo, or simply clone this repo.

 ## Repo directory structure
 The top-level directory structure for your repo should look like the following: (So that we can grade your submission, replicate this directory structure at the top-most level of your project repository.
 Do not place the structure in a subdirectory)